Impact Projects

 Eligible Request Amounts

-Applicant organizations can request up to $25,000 for the grant period.
+Applicant organizations can request up to $25,000 for the one-year grant activity period.

 Grant Program Overview